ILEP Student Information

 Your letter of acceptance from your chosen education provider must clearly state that you are protected by learner protection agreements.
 If the learner protection arrangements are through an insurance scheme, your education provider must give you a certificate of proof of learner protection demonstrating that you are covered.

+If you are enrolled on an English language course from the ILEP, you may be granted a one-time immigration permission of up to eight months.
 You may take up to a maximum of three English language courses, each with an eight month duration, for a total of 24 months’ immigration permission in total.

 Note that you will need to meet attendance requirements and sit an end of programme exam for each course you take in order to renew your student permission each time.